-Silicon Valley Review – Season 3, Episode 1: Are You the Right CEO?
+Silicon Valley Review S3, Ep1: Are You The Right CEO?

 April 28, 2016 | By Kevin Vela

-Evaluating your ultimate role in the company is a paramount exercise for every founder, and one that you as a founder need to be doing on a consistent basis; even if that means putting your daily responsibilities on hold for a time.
-This is a scary thought – ignoring the day to day from time to time – but you’ll never see the whole picture if you’re honed in on the details.
+Evaluating your ultimate role in the company is a paramount exercise for every founder, and one that you need to be doing on a consistent basis; even if that means putting your daily responsibilities on hold for a time.
+This is a scary thought – ignoring the day-to-day from time to time – but you’ll never see the whole picture if you’re honed in on the details.

 Know that it’s okay, even a good thing, for you to understand that you may not be the best CEO for your company.
 As you get close to your A round, you should really be considering this.
 Because if you’re going to hire someone, you want those funds to be a part of your Series A raise budget.